Who Killed the Princes in the Tower? – A Medieval Whodunit

 Henry declared that the failed rebellion was not led by Edward V, but by an imposter called Lambert Simnel.
 He further claimed that Simnel was impersonating, not Edward V, but Edward Earl of Warwick.
 To “prove” this, in a piece of theatre, Henry produced a youth captured at the battle called Lambert Simnel – the son of an Oxford organ-grinder (or, in other accounts: a joiner, a tailor, a baker or a shoemaker’s son).
 The real Earl of Warwick was then taken from the Tower where he had been languishing and paraded through the streets of London.
 There was an obvious flaw in Henry’s story: why would thousands of Yorkist supporters have acclaimed a low-born youth as the Earl of Warwick when it was widely known that the real Earl of Warwick was locked in the Tower?
 The “Edward” cheered for by Yorkists at the Battle of Stoke could only have been someone they believed to be Edward V. Henry’s version was a crock, as almost all at the time must have known.
 But, in a repressive regime, speaking Truth to Power is Treason, and people sensibly held their tongues.
 Lambert Simnel (a convenient nonentity) was then magnanimously forgiven by Henry and set to work in his kitchen.
 (Faced with a choice between certain execution or a secure job for life in the royal household, Lambert would not have hesitated to go along with this charade).

 (As a bonus for Henry, the young Earl of Warwick could now be safely beheaded.
 He was the fourth victim of Henry’s dynastic cleansing operation, but very far from the last.
-The Tudor pogrom to hunt down and eliminate all members of the English aristocracy with even a trace of Plantagenet blood lasted for 50 years.
+The relentless Tudor pogrom to hunt down and eliminate all members of the English aristocracy with even a trace of Plantagenet blood lasted for 50 years.
 The last victim was the aged Margaret De La Pole (daughter of the Duke of Clarence, sister to Edward Earl of Warwick), beheaded on the orders of Henry VIII in 1541.
-(The French Ambassador, who witnessed the beheading, wrote of an incompetent executioner with a blunt axe taking several minutes and 11 blows to remove the old lady’s head.).
+The French Ambassador, who witnessed the beheading, wrote of an incompetent executioner raining 11 blows on the old lady’s head and shoulders before he was able to remove her head).

 2. The “Perkin Warbeck” Rebellion.